 Mt.
 Everest is the epitome of mountain wilderness.
-It is the highest mountain of the world soaring at an altitude of 8, 848 meters from sea level!
-Almost everyone in this globe knows about the legends of this gigantic peak.
-However, few still have the lingering question on their head – Where is Mount Everest in?
+It is the highest mountain in the world soaring at an altitude of 8, 848 meters from sea level!
+Almost everyone on this globe knows about the legends of this gigantic peak.
+However, few still have the lingering question in their head – Where is Mount Everest in?

-For mountain admirers, thrill seekers and climbers or trekkers the Everest is at the core.
-The mountain also known locally as Sagarmatha is at the Solukhumbu district of Nepal.
-According to the international documents and facts some parts of the mountain lies in China as well.
+For mountain admirers, thrill-seekers, and climbers or trekkers, Everest is at the core.
+The mountain also known locally as Sagarmatha is in the Solukhumbu district of Nepal.
+According to international documents and facts some parts of the mountain lie in China as well.
 However, the crest is in Nepal.

-Nepal is Himalayan country having plethora of snow-capped mountains.
+Nepal is a Himalayan country with a plethora of snow-capped mountains.
 More than 19000 mountains are present in this tiny landlocked nation.
-The country sandwiched between India and China has numerous cultural and natural prides.
+The country sandwiched between India and China has numerous cultural and natural pride.
 One of them is Mt.
 Everest.
-Similarly, the country is home of other 8 mountains including Everest out of top 10.
-These mountainous statistics show that the country is full of mountain wonders and grandeur’s.
+Similarly, the country is home to other 8 mountains including Everest out of the top 10.
+These mountainous statistics show that the country is full of mountain wonders and grandeur.

 This has propelled the tourism of Nepal towards further glory.
-Especially the activities like trekking, expedition and peak climbing are popular throughout the globe.
-Every year thousands of visitors performs these activities.
+Especially activities like trekking, expedition, and peak climbing are popular throughout the globe.
+Every year thousands of visitors perform these activities.

-Some people mistake Nepal as the mountainous country only.
-However, the country is equally blessed by the diverse culture.
+Some people mistake Nepal for being a mountainous country only.
+However, the country is equally blessed by its diverse culture.
 Multi-ethnic communities have different norms, values and festivals.
 Their unique lifestyle and custom have made Nepal the courtyard of different styles of celebrations.
-Moreover, ancient palaces, temples, stupas and statues have made country the heritage tourism destination too.
-The birth place of Lord Buddha, second highest country in terms of water resources and presence of mountains etc. are the identities of Nepal.
+Moreover, ancient palaces, temples, stupas and statues have made the country a heritage tourism destination too.
+The birthplace of Lord Buddha, the second-highest country in terms of water resources and the presence of mountains, etc. are the identities of Nepal.

-UNESCO WORLD HERITAGE SITES, unique climate and mountains are pride of this nation.
-Even if there are many facts about Nepal, the country is known around the world is that it is an abode of world’s tallest mountain – The Everest.
+UNESCO WORLD HERITAGE SITES, unique climate and mountains are the pride of this nation.
+Even if there are many facts about Nepal, the country is known around the world that it is the abode of the world’s tallest mountain – Everest.

-Lots of foreigners ask question in abroad as “Where is Mount Everest in?”
-I get these questions a lot whenever I introduce my foreign friends regarding the mountains of Nepal.
-Therefore, I am writing the full the details regarding the location of Mount Everest.
-The Everest is part of the Mahalangoor Himalayan Sub Range.
+Lots of foreigners ask questions abroad such as “Where is Mount Everest in?”
+I get these questions a lot whenever I introduce my foreign friends to the mountains of Nepal.
+Therefore, I am writing the full details regarding the location of Mount Everest.
+Everest is part of the Mahalangoor Himalayan Sub Range.

-It is in the border between Nepal and China.
-Most of the parts of mountain are at Nepal.
-However, the northern ridge is at China and the southern ridge along with the summit is at Nepal.
+It is on the border between Nepal and China.
+Most of the parts of the mountains are in Nepal.
+However, the northern ridge is in China and the southern ridge along with the summit is in Nepal.
 The mountain is part of Sagarmatha National Park.
 It is in the Solukhumbu district.
-In Chinese part the mountain is at the Xigatse region.
+In the Chinese part, the mountain is in the Xigatse region.

-Trekking is very popular in the southern side of Everest i.e. Nepal.
-The Base Camp of Mount Everest in the northern ridge is accessible via overland transportation.
-However, the southern part is accessible through helicopter or by walking.
+Trekking is very popular on the southern side of Everest i.e. Nepal.
+The Base Camp of Mount Everest on the northern ridge is accessible via overland transportation.
+However, the southern part is accessible by helicopter or by walking.
 Everest Base Camp Trekking starting from Lukla or Jiri is very famous worldwide.
 This is the only way of reaching Everest by walking.
-You can take helicopter ride too either from Lukla or Kathmandu.
+You can take a helicopter ride too either from Lukla or Kathmandu.